 Security; Human Rights

-Benjamin J Goold & Liora Lazarus, "Security and Human Rights" in Benjamin J Goold & Liora Lazarus, eds Security and Human Rights, (Oxford: Hart Publishing, [forthcoming in 2007]).
+Liora Lazarus & Benjamin J. Goold, "Security and Human Rights: Finding a Language of Resilience and Inclusion" in Benjamin J Goold & Liora Lazarus, eds, Security and Human Rights, 2nd ed (Oxford: Hart Publishing, 2019) 1.